BabakBar/VibeKeeper/docs/VibeKeeper.md

 ## 1. Introduction

 **Concept:** Capture and organize gift ideas and important dates (birthdays, anniversaries, occasions) for friends and family via voice or text.
 AI extracts recipient, gift idea, occasion/date, tags, budget, and notes.
 Track occasions and perfect presents, and get reminders when it's time to buy a gift or say happy birthday.
+This app is about keeping/sharing positive experiences.

 User/Creator: I have many friends and family members, all over the world.
 I want to keep track of their birthdays and special occasions, and I often have gift ideas that I want to remember.
 I need a simple way to capture these ideas and get reminders when the time comes.
 I want to be able to search for gift ideas by recipient, occasion, or tags.
 I also want to be able to set reminders for upcoming occasions and get notifications when it's time to buy a gift. when i want to travel and want to buy gifts for my friends and family, I want to be able to see all the gift ideas I have for them in one place.
 I also want to be able to see how much I've spent on gifts for each person, so I can stay within my budget.